 Department of Environment & Planning once again teams up with community partners for popular service

-The Erie County Department of Environment & Planning, in cooperation with the Northwest and Northeast Southtowns Solid Waste Management Boards, Erie Community College and the Town of Amherst, announced "Household Hazardous Waste Drop-off Days" will be held Saturday, May 7, at the ECC North Campus in Williamsville (enter from Wehrle Drive), and Saturday, June 18, at the ECC South Campus in Orchard Park (enter from Big Tree Road/Route 20A).
+The Erie County Department of Environment & Planning, in cooperation with Erie Community College and the Northwest and Northeast Southtowns ("NEST") Solid Waste Management Boards, has announced "Household Hazardous Waste Drop-off Days" will be held on Saturday, June 3, at the ECC South Campus in Orchard Park; and Saturday, Aug.
+5, at the ECC North Campus in Williamsville.

-Both events, which will be open to all Erie County residents, run from 9 a.m. and 2 p.m.
-They will allow for the safe disposal of hazardous items that cannot be thrown out in the regular garbage, helping to reduce pollution and the potential contamination of groundwater.
+Both events, which will be open to all Erie County residents between 9 a.m. and 2 p.m., will allow for the safe disposal of hazardous items that cannot be thrown out in the regular garbage, helping to reduce pollution and the potential contamination of groundwater.

-"By providing our residents with a safe way to dispose of hazardous household waste, we are helping to take care of unwanted items in a manner that will help us all work on establishing a cleaner, greener Erie County," Erie County Executive Mark C. Poloncarz said.
-"These free events have proven to be very popular and I am pleased we will provide two opportunities later this year for county residents to take advantage of this vital service.
-I thank in advance the staff for our Department of Environment & Planning and our community partners at ECC, the Northwest and NEST Boards, and other event supporters for their efforts in assisting the public."
+"Everyone wants to do their part in establishing a cleaner, greener Erie County, and proper disposal of household hazardous wastes is a good way for residents to play a role in that," Erie County Executive Mark C. Poloncarz said.
+"These free collection events are very popular and I am pleased we will again provide two opportunities this year for county residents to take advantage of this vital service.
+Thanks are in order for the staff of our Department of Environment & Planning, our community partners at ECC, the Northwest and NEST Boards, and other event supporters for their work in making these events possible."

 Items that can be brought for disposal include:

 Items that will not be accepted include:

 For more information on these events, for a full list of items that will be accepted, or for details on how to properly dispose of latex paint, call the Erie County Household Hazardous Waste 24-hour hotline at 716-858-6800 or visit www.erie.gov/waste.